andykent/polypage/readme.markdown

     $('body').polypage([], { separator: '-' });
     // class names should now look like "pp-logged-in-and-admin"

-Toggling states from the document, is possible using various methods:
+Toggling states from the document is possible using various methods:

     <a href="#logged_in">log in</a>
     // and